-Recent papers published in {\it European Journal of Physics} dealing with covariant formulation of electrodynamics in isotropic media [1]-[3] contain some problematic points that can be a source of confusion for novices.
-We believe that the following analysis of the troublesome points might be helpful to the student of relativistic electrodynamics.
-Section 2 contains a brief review of some basic results of covariant electrodynamics in the vacuum.
-In Section 3 we discuss Pal's original paper [1] and point out some mistakes in Franklin's Comment on it [2] and Pal's Reply [3].
+Section 2 contains a brief review of some basic results of covariant electrodynamics in the vacuum, and of potentially misleading treatments of the four-vector potential in the classic texts [4-7].
+In Section 3 we discuss Pal's original paper [1] and point out errors and misinterpretations in Franklin's Comment [2] and Pal's Reply [3].

-The present paper was recently rejected based on an extensive report by a Board Member of {\it European Journal of Physics}.
-The report is reproduced {\it verbatim} in Appendix as an amusing illustration of how subtle the task of a referee can be.